nachocaru/xaprb.com/content/blog/2014-04-21-ultima-online-sharding.md

 Camp, and one of the other staff members had a game called Ultima Underworld on his PC.
 It was addictive.
 Any relationship?"

-"Yes," said the man.
-"It became Ultima Online."
+"Yes, it was a predecessor to Ultima Online."

-Silence.
 "Oh," I said.
 "Well, that's basically the last game I've ever played.
 But please go on."

 > Ultima Online was early in the Internet age -- late nineties, I think.
 They